bciscato/romsa-py/README.md

 ## 💾 Gallery

-Community contributions are welcome!
-Feel free to submit your plots to be featured here.
+***Community contributions are welcome!
+Feel free to submit your plots to be featured here.***

+Just open a Pull Request with your image added to the examples folder or simply **[open a new Issue](https://github.com/bciscato/romsa-py/issues)** and drag-and-drop your image into the description.

 ![ROMSA Output Plot blue](examples/romsa_blues.jpg)

-Example using the Blues colour palette
+Fig. 1 - Example from the 1994 paper (data.dat above) rendered in the Blues colour palette.
+Unpublished data by Harper.